okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/options/data-labels/background.md

 title:              Background
 published:          true
 date:               2024-09-14
-modified:           2024-11-12
+modified:           2024-11-30
 order:              /synoptic-panel/options/data-labels/background
 ---
 **Default value**: Off

 This section provides options for configuring the data labels background.

+## Auto Color

+**Default value**: On

+When enabled, the background of the data labels is automatically calculated based on the color of the text.

 ## Background Color

 **Default value**: None

 The color of the background of the data labels.
-When set to None, the background color is automatically calculated based on the color of the text.

-## Background Transparency
+## Transparency

 **Default value**: 0%